PrincetonUniversity/IBDmix/README.md

 ### Usage Details
 #### Generate Genotype
 `generate_gt` has the following options:
+- __-h, --help__
-- __-h, --help__:    Print the help information and exit.
+Print the help information and exit.
+- __-a, --archaic__
-- __-a, --archaic__: The archaic vcf file.
+The archaic vcf file.
 May contain multiple archaic samples but only one will be utilized for IBDmix.
 Must be uncompressed text.
+- __-m, --modern__
-- __-m, --modern__:  The modern vcf file.
+The modern vcf file.
 Must be uncompressed text.
+- __-o, --output__
-- __-o, --output__:  The merged genotype file output.
+The merged genotype file output.
 Written as uncompressed text.
 All files must be specified to run.

 #### IBDmix
 `ibdmix` takes the following options:
+- __-h, --help__
-- __-h, --help__:       Print the help information and exit.
+Print the help information and exit.
+- __-g, --genotype__
-- __-g, --genotype__:   The input genotype file produced by `generate_gt`.
+The input genotype file produced by `generate_gt`.
                         Required.
+- __-o, --output__
-- __-o, --output__:     The output file.
+The output file.
 Format is tab-delimited text with columns for individual ID, chromosome, start, end, and LOD score.
-The regions are half open with [start, end), where the end position is the next position in the input genotype file.
+The regions are half open with \[start, end), where the end position is the next position in the input genotype file.
 Required.
+- __-s, --sample__
-- __-s, --sample__:     File specifying which samples to consider.
+File specifying which samples to consider.
 One individual per line, must match header in genotype file exactly.
 If not specified all samples will be utilized (all columns *except* archaic).
+- __-n, --archaic__
-- __-n, --archaic__:    Name of archaic individual.
+Name of archaic individual.
 Must match column name.
 If not specified, taken as the first column of the genotype file (default output order for `generate_gt`).
+- __-r, --mask__
-- __-r, --mask__:       Bed file of masked regions.
+Bed file of masked regions.
 If not specified all sites are considered.
-- __-d, --LOD-threahold__:
+- __-d, --LOD-threahold__
 Threshold value of log(odds) for emitting regions.
 Default: 3.0
-- __-m, --minor-allele-count-threshold__:
+- __-m, --minor-allele-count-threshold__
 Threshold count for filtering minor alleles.
-For each site, the number of occurances in the sample population is tabulated.
+For each site, the number of occurrences in the sample population is tabulated.
 If fewer than this count are found, the LOD score for the site is taken as 0.
 Default: 1
-- __-a, --archaic-error__:
+- __-a, --archaic-error__
 Allele error rate for archaic DNA.
 Default: 0.01
-- __-e, --modern-error-max__:
+- __-e, --modern-error-max__
 Maximum allele error rate for modern humans.
 Default: 0.0025
-- __-c, --modern-error-proportion__:
+- __-c, --modern-error-proportion__
 Ratio between allele error rate and minor allele frequency for modern humans.
 The error rate for a given site is taken as the minimum of the `-e` option and the product of this value with the allele frequency.
-                        Defualt: 2
+Default: 2

 #### Summary
 Once a run of `ibdmix` completes, it is informative to filter the results